Are you also the one who makes the investment in the stock market?

-Value investors are typically the one that buy into strong companies and are trading at a very low prices that an investor believes doesn’t reflect the company’s true value.
+Value investors are typically the ones that buy into strong companies and are trading at a very low price that an investor believes doesn’t reflect the company’s true value.

 The marketplace is not always correct in its valuations and thus stocks often simply trade for less than their true and fair worth, at least for a significant period of time.

 If you pursue a value investing strategy, the goal is to seek out these undervalued stocks and to buy them up at a favorable price.